Angela Harris, Baroness Harris of Richmond: Interests

 Angela Harris's special interests are the police and she was president of the National Association of Chaplains to the Police.
 She was patron of the UK Chapter of ASIS International (the organisation for security professionals, which has a global membership of 38,000) and was awarded the ASIS UK Mervyn David Award in 2012 for her services to the security profession.
 She is a former trustee of the Police Rehabilitation Centre, Flint House, and is now president of The Police Treatment Centres, She is patron of Herriot Hospice Homecare, a patron of Richmondshire Choral Society, a patron of the Richmondshire Museum, patron of Richmond 950, patron of CRACL (Catterick, Richmond and Colburn Libraries).
 She is a Companion of the Royal Air Force Regiment's SODC.
+She sits on the Advisory Board of the International Foundation for Protection Officers in the UK and Ireland.

 Harris was appointed High Steward of Ripon Cathedral in 2009.

 Personal life

 In 1976 she married for a second time, to John Philip Roger Harris.
 She has one son (Mark) from her first marriage, to Philip Martin Bowles.